daithimarkham/Pands-Problem-Set/README.md

 # - Problem number 1

-I was asked to get the user to input a positive integer and output the sum of all numbers between 0 and 10.
+I was aked to get the user to input a positive integer of 10 and output the sum of all numbers between 0 and 10.

-First I wrote a simple statement to get the user to input the integer 10, int(input ("Please enter a positive integer: 10 "))
+First I wrote a simple statement to get the user to input a poitive integer, int(input ("Please enter a positive integer: "))

 Asks the user to input the positive integer number.

+Then I wrote the following statement.

+if i <= 0:
+  print("Unfortunately this is not a positive integer")

+This will prevent the user from entering anything other than a positive integer.

 I started the calculation with three simple elements.